-Separate from the Advisory Program fees listed earlier, FIWA charges a Program Fee for the administrative services associated with the Intermediary Management Tool Suite as well as the brokerage, clearing, and custody services provided by FIWA's affiliates, including FBS and NFS.
+Separate from the Advisory Program fees listed earlier, FIWA charges a Program Fee for the administrative services associated with the Advisor Model Management program as well as the brokerage, clearing, and custody services provided by FIWA's affiliates, including FBS and NFS.

 FIWA receives installation and maintenance fees from Investment Managers for installing and maintaining their models and/or portfolios on the FMAX Platform.
-FIWA receives a fee from

-Intermediaries that elect to use FMAX's standalone reporting service (described in the "Other Services" section above).
-The standalone reporting fee is only applied to assets not held within the FSP, SMA, or UMA Programs or the Intermediary Management Tool Suite.
+FIWA receives a fee from Intermediaries that elect to use FMAX's standalone reporting service (described in the "Other Services" section above).
+The standalone reporting fee is only applied to assets not held within the FSP, SMA, or UMA Programs or the Advisor Model Management program.
 Certain Intermediaries pass the standalone reporting fee to its Investors.
 Investors should review their billing arrangements as described in their Intermediary's Form ADV Part 2A.
+FIWA receives a fee from Intermediaries that elect to use the Data Aggregation Reporting service.